rupshabagchi/crontabs/README.md

 # My Scripts

 These are some very basic scripts that I use almost everyday to make my life easier.
-You can use them too if it helps you.

 ## For cron tabs

  `chmod +x <jobname>`